 Homemade applesauce and apple butter are wonderful treats for any age, and my boys particularly love them.
 I grew up enjoying my grandparent's homemade apple butter, which they faithfully canned for many years.
 They are both gone now, and I never did get the recipe from them, but I keep hoping that a relative will suddenly announce that they've found the long lost family recipe and kindly share it with me.
 Family heirlooms like that should be preserved (pun intended).

-This particular recipe is adapted from a new cookbook that I'm reviewing (coming tomorrow), Cooking with Shelburne Farms: Food and Stories from Vermont.
+This particular recipe is adapted from a new cookbook that I'm reviewing, Cooking with Shelburne Farms: Food and Stories from Vermont.
 The cookbook is rich with recipes from the famous Vermont farm estate, now a national historic site and non-profit environmental education center.

 The recipe is in two parts, so if you want to just make applesauce, simply stop after Part 1.
 Both the sauce and the butter start the same way, by tossing apple slices with apple cider, maple syrup, and cinnamon sticks in a large roasting pan, then baking for 30 to 45 minutes.
 The aroma of the cooking apples is intoxicating, though ultimately for me there wasn't enough cinnamon flavor in the apple butter base, so I added more cinnamon along with other spices.

-In addition to refrigerating or freezing, you can also can the apple butter using the boiling water method.
+In addition to refrigerating or freezing, you can also preserve the apple butter using the boiling water method.
 Instructions below.